eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 1. to maximize the impact of your vote on the most likely pivotal outcomes of the election
 2. vote in a way that promotes precisely better than expected outcomes

 - By approving of all candidates you prefer to the leader, you strictly increase the chances of a more preferred candidate winning.
 Even if they have no chance, you still strictly help them overtake or maximize the distance between them and everyone you didn't approve.
-It's a "what the hell" vote that can't hurt you.
+It's a "why not" vote that can't hurt you.
 Who knows, maybe other voters find them more appealing than the leader, like you, and when you all approve of them, they get a boost that helps them overtake the leader!
 - If you prefer the challenger to the leader, then you approve of the challenger since you prefer them to the leader, and do not approve of the leader.
 - If you prefer the leader to the challenger, you approve of the leader by the rule.
 And since the challenger is below the leader, you do not approve of the challenger.
 - For anyone you prefer less than the leader, you do not approve of them, and that has the effect of your vote hurting everyone worse than the outcome you're already expecting.